When to Give Baby a Pillow?

 Many believe down pillows are perfect for toddlers based on their super-soft build, but this isn’t true.

-What your toddler needs is support which a very soft pillow can’t adequately provide.
+What your toddler needs are support which a very soft pillow can’t adequately provide.
 A medium to firm cushion is what you should look at when you need maximum comfort for your little sleeper.